-- 1. This report presents the findings of a semi-detailed Agricultural Land Classification (ALC) survey of 101.4 ha of land at Camelford, Cornwall.
-Field survey was based on 49 auger borings and 1 soil profile pit, and was completed in September 1997.
-During the survey 3 samples were analysed for particle size distribution (PSD). - 2.
-The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of North Cornwall Local Plan. - 3.
-Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
-Apart from the published regional ALC map (MAFF, 1977), which shows the site at a reconnaissance scale as mainly Grade 4 with some Grade 3 in the west and south of the site, the area had not been surveyed previously.
-The current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therfore supersedes any previous ALC survey.
-Grade descriptions are summarised in Appendix I. - 4.
-There is no previous adjacent ALC Survey.
-The nearest recent detailed survey is at Trecarne Quarry, Delabole, which shows mainly Subgrade 3a with some Subgrade 3b and Grade 2.
-This is at lower elevation and therefore subject to a more favourable climate than that which prevails at Camelford. - 5.
-At the time of survey land cover was mainly grass for beef, sheep and some diarying.
-Other land which was not surveyed included residential land, roads, farm buildings, a small area of woodland and a larger area of public open space.
+1. This report presents the findings of a detailed Agricultural Land Classification (ALC) survey of 3.8 ha of land at Gloucester Road and Abenhall Lane, Mitcheldean.
+Field survey was based on 9 auger borings and was completed in February 1998.
+During the survey 1 sample was analysed for particle size distribution (PSD).

+2. The survey was conducted by the Resource Planning Team of FRCA Western Region on behalf of MAFF in its statutory role in the preparation of Forest of Dean Local Plan.

+3. Information on climate, geology and soils, and from previous ALC surveys was considered and is presented in the relevant section.
+Apart from the published regional ALC map (MAFF, 1977), which shows the sites at a reconnaissance scale as Grades 2 and 3, the sites had not been surveyed previously.
+However, the current survey uses the Revised Guidelines and Criteria for grading the quality of agricultural land (MAFF, 1988) and therefore supersedes any previous ALC survey.
+Grade descriptions are summarised in Appendix I.

+4. At the time of survey land cover was grass for grazing.

-SUMMARY .
+SUMMARY

-6. The distribution of ALC grades is shown on the accompanying 1: 10 000 scale ALC map.
+5. The distribution of ALC grades is shown on the accompanying 1: 10 000 scale ALC map.
 The detail of information shown at this scale is appropriate to the intensity of field survey but could be misleading if enlarged or applied to small areas.
 Areas are summarised in the Table 1.